Guan-JW/HOCO/README.md

    bash run_compress.sh
    ```

    The default storage path for compressed text is `input/Compressed_data`.
-You can modify the script to specify a alternative path.
+You can modify the script to specify an alternative path.

 3. **Run manipulation operations.** The following script prompts the three HC schemes to perform extract, insert, and delete operations on all the datasets.
 It also performs the above operations on uncompressed text as baselines.